Siddharthgolecha/Udacity-Capstone-Project/CarND-Capstone/README.md

 The traffic light classifiers are implemented in [tl_classifier.py](/ros/src/tl_detection/light_classifier/tl_classifier.py) for the simulator and [tl_classifier_site.py](/ros/src/tl_detection/light_classifier/tl_classifier_site.py) for the parking lot.

-The classifier for the simulator performs well, so that we can use a probability threshold of 0.9 to decide if the network's prediction is reliable or not.
+The classifier for the simulator performs well, so that I can use a probability threshold of 0.9 to decide if the network's prediction is reliable or not.

 The classifier for the site / parking lot performs not so well for green light detection (10% miss-classification on a test set without any probability thresholding),  so a probability threshold of 0.8 is used for this classifier and even no threshold at all in case of a predicted green light.

 ### Other techniques

 First off, a similar approach (transfer learning) was tried out using pre-trained models from Tensorflow-Hub.
 This was implemented in [retrain.ipynb](/train/retrain.ipynb).
-Unfortunately, we found out that the models trained with Tensorflow 1.5 are not backward compatible, so they could not be used in Tensorflow 1.3
+Unfortunately, I found out that the models trained with Tensorflow 1.5 are not backward compatible, so they could not be used in Tensorflow 1.3

 Also, a lot of project teams are using object detection.
-We decided to go for image classification, because:
+I decided to go for image classification, because:

 - It's easier to automatically annotate/label the images.
 Otherwise, bounding boxes around traffic lights had to be drawn.
-In the meanwhile, we found out that a tool like Vatic (https://github.com/cvondrick/vatic) could help a lot, because bounding boxes could be interpolated just using a couple of reference images.
+In the meanwhile, I found out that a tool like Vatic (https://github.com/cvondrick/vatic) could help a lot, because bounding boxes could be interpolated just using a couple of reference images.
 - Image classification is a lot faster than object detection.
-We don't have to skip any images, because inference is happening at 16 Hz on the workspace.
-We assume that the GPU in Carla is performing a lot better, so even if images come in at a higher frequency than in the simulator, this won't cause problems.
+I don't have to skip any images, because inference is happening at 16 Hz on the workspace.
+I assumed that the GPU in Carla is performing a lot better, so even if images come in at a higher frequency than in the simulator, this won't cause problems.
 - Well ... it's not really a challenge to mimic what other project teams do :)

 ## Setup